Top 5 4th Quarter Trades of Ba - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Baystate Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Ballew Advisors, Inc’s top five trades of the quarter.

-Baystate Wealth Management LLC reduced their investment in ARCA:VIOV by 211,873 shares.
-The trade had a 3.17% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $159.25.
+During the quarter, Ballew Advisors, Inc bought 5,216 shares of ARCA:IVV for a total holding of 52,408.
+The trade had a 1.69% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard S&P Small-Cap 600 Value ETF has a price-earnings ratio of 12.30 and a price-book ratio of 1.47.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 20.19 and a price-book ratio of 3.79.

-The guru established a new position worth 189,814 shares in ARCA:VIOO, giving the stock a 3.15% weight in the equity portfolio.
-Shares traded for an average price of $179 during the quarter.
+The guru established a new position worth 34,316 shares in NAS:BSJN, giving the stock a 0.7% weight in the equity portfolio.
+Shares traded for an average price of $23.27 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Baystate Wealth Management LLC bought 176,982 shares of ARCA:AGG for a total holding of 510,108.
-The trade had a 1.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $100.47.
+During the quarter, Ballew Advisors, Inc bought 5,000 shares of ARCA:GLD for a total holding of 11,916.
+The trade had a 0.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $160.81.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Baystate Wealth Management LLC reduced their investment in ARCA:VBR by 93,670 shares.
-The trade had a 1.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $158.1.
+The guru sold out of their 12,616-share investment in NAS:FTSM.
+Previously, the stock had a 0.68% weight in the equity portfolio.
+Shares traded for an average price of $59.23 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Small Cap Value ETF has a price-earnings ratio of 10.93 and a price-book ratio of 1.83.
+In terms of valuation, First Trust Enhanced Short Maturity ETF has a price-earnings ratio of 48.32 and a price-book ratio of 2.14.

-Baystate Wealth Management LLC reduced their investment in BATS:ICSH by 270,114 shares.
-The trade had a 1.31% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.74.
+During the quarter, Ballew Advisors, Inc bought 25,234 shares of ARCA:GDXJ for a total holding of 131,671.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $31.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.